 Rocky Mountain University of Health Professions (RMUoHP) is pleased to offer a transitional Doctor of Physical Therapy (DPT) program with a specialization in pediatrics.
 The transitional DPT program is designed to provide meaningful and obtainable, post-professional education while meeting APTA competencies that facilitate the development of the 21st-century physical therapist practitioner.
-The post-professional transitional clinical doctorate program in physical therapy, as defined by the APTA, should provide post-baccalaureate physical therapists with opportunities to augment knowledge, skills and behaviors attained in initial professional education.
-The goal of RMUoHP is to address the public’s need for high quality physical therapy service by providing practicing clinicians with opportunities to develop knowledge, skills and behaviors commensurate with evidence-based practice.
-This program will highlight aspects of pediatric science such as management of movement disorders, measurement in pediatric therapy, pediatric pharmacology and imaging, pediatric gait, embryology and fetal development related to neonatal care, and issues in early intervention and school-based practice.
-An individually designed pediatric science capstone project allows students to develop a teaching, clinical, or administrative project related to pediatrics.
-The transitional DPT program is designed for physical therapist practitioners with a bachelor’s or master’s degrees to pursue a post-professional clinical doctorate without having to relocate.
-Students will complete three semesters (with an optional fourth semester to complete the capstone project) in a blended learning model of onsite face-to-face seminars and online learning activities.
+The post-professional transitional clinical doctorate program in physical therapy, as defined by the APTA, should provide post-baccalaureate physical therapists with opportunities to augment knowledge, skills, and behaviors attained in initial professional education.
+The goal of RMUoHP is to address the public’s need for high-quality physical therapy service by providing practicing clinicians with opportunities to develop knowledge, skills, and behaviors commensurate with evidence-based practice.
+This program will highlight aspects of pediatric science such as management of movement disorders, measurement in pediatric therapy, pediatric pharmacology, and imaging, pediatric gait, embryology and fetal development related to neonatal care, and issues in early intervention and school-based practice.
+An individually-designed pediatric science capstone project allows students to develop a teaching, clinical, or administrative project related to pediatrics.
+The transitional DPT program is designed for physical therapist practitioners with a bachelor’s or master’s degree to pursue a post-professional clinical doctorate without having to relocate.
+Students will complete three semesters (with an optional fourth semester to complete the capstone project) in a blended-learning model of onsite face-to-face seminars and online learning activities.

 In the transitional DPT program, physical therapist professionals will: